davidaoa/spotify_etl/README.md

 **Extract: Spotify API**

 I retrieved data out of the Spotify API to get a maximum of 50 of my most recently played tracks.
-The result of calling this endpoint is a dictionary which I will then take and create multiple dataframes after cleaning it up a bit first.
+The result of this is a dictionary which I will then take and create multiple dataframes after cleaning it.

 **Transform: Python and Pandas**